German submarine U-507: Fourth patrol

 On her fourth and final patrol she put these new orders to full use, as she sank three British ships off the northern Brazilian coast, and captured the masters of all the ships; J. Stewart, F.H.
-Fenn and D. MacCullum.
+Fenn and D. MacCallum.
 These victories had taken her into 1943 with a reputation for success, confirmed when her captain was informed of his Knight's Cross award.
-On 13 January 1943 U-507 was spotted by a U.S. Navy PBY Catalina aircraft of VP-83 flying from a newly available Brazilian base, which dropped several depth charges on the boat.
+On 13 January 1943 U-507 was spotted by a United States Navy PBY Catalina aircraft of VP-83 flying from a newly available Brazilian base, which dropped several depth charges on the boat.
 The site of the attack was 330 miles off the Brazilian coast at Cape São Roque (Cape of Saint Roch).
 There were no survivors from the entire crew of 56 including the three captives and the boat's new captain Heinz Radau, who was conducting an observation and familiarization patrol.